 If you will be accompanied by dependents, you will be fully responsible for their support and additional funds are required.
+Medical insurance is mandatory for all accompanying dependents.
 The high cost of child care for pre-school children (ages 0-6 years) is not included in the child expenses figures.
-Child insurance expenses are estimated at $3,300 per child per year with a maximum of $6,600 for 3 or more children.
+Child insurance expenses are estimated at $3,400 per child per year with a maximum of $6,800 for 3 or more children.

 |Each Additional Child||$3,500 Living||$3,500 Total for each additional child|